dojo/scripts/README.md

 #### Can Publish Checks

 To check if the user is allowed to publish, run the `dojo-can-publish-check` script.
 The script will fail with a `1` exit code if the user cannot publish.
+The script checks that the user is logged into npm and that the user is in the maintainers list for the package.

+If the package has never been published, the maintainers list will be empty and the check will always fail.
+Pass the `--initial` flag to skip the maintainers check.

 #### Clean Repo Checks